 You then come to the Fudo Hall.
 This building houses a statue of Fudo Myoo (Acala in Sanscrit) who was one of the 5 wisdom kings and protectors of Buddhism.
 His statue at Kinkaku-ji is said to have been carved by Kobo Daishi.

-After this as you approach the exit is the souvenir shop and public tearooms with lovely outdoor tables and red umbrellas where you can have a matcha tea and sweet for Y500.
+After the hall as you continue on towards the exit.
+There is a souvenir shop and public tearooms with lovely outdoor tables and red umbrellas where you could have matcha tea and sweets for Y500.

 Golden Pavilion Temple Visitor Information